Title IX/Sexual Harassment

 • Transcript Notations

 In accordance with New York State Education Law, Article 129-B, Section 6444 (B)(6), students suspended or expelled as a result of being found responsible for committing an act of sexual assault, domestic violence, dating violence, stalking or a "violent crime," as defined by the Clery Act (20 USC 1092(f)(1)(F)(i)(I)-(VIII)), will have a notation placed on their transcript as follows: "suspended after a finding of responsibility for a code of conduct violation" or "expelled after a finding of responsibility for a code of conduct violation."
-If a Respondent withdraws from the College while such conduct charges are pending and declines to complete the disciplinary process, the following notation will be placed on his/her transcript: "withdrew with conduct charges pending."
+If a Respondent withdraws from the University while such conduct charges are pending and declines to complete the disciplinary process, the following notation will be placed on his/her transcript: "withdrew with conduct charges pending."

 In the event of a suspension, a student has the right to appeal such transcript notation to request its removal, however, a transcript notation will not be removed prior to one year after conclusion of the suspension.
 Expulsion notations will not be removed in any case.
 Appeals seeking removal of a transcript notation may be addressed to the Title IX Coordinator.
 If a finding of responsibility is vacated for any reason, a corresponding transcript notation will be removed.